deefour/ColorBand/README.md

 ignoreCss: false,               // Skips the application of CSS to make the band look 'right'.
                                 // When true you must provide your own CSS for the band's container and chunks
 containerClass: 'colorband',    // Class name to apply to each color band
+units: 'px',                    // Unit of measure for the width and height each 'chunk' and the color band itself
 preventSameColorSiblings: true, // Prevents chunks that are side by side from being the same color as one another
 colors: [                       // Array of arbitrary length containing valid CSS background-color values (rgb strings are fine)
   '#94BFB1',